sketch-hq/sketch-document/.changeset/early-forks-change.md

 '@sketch-hq/sketch-file-format-ts': minor
 ---

-Added didManuallyDisableResizingContent property to stop artboards from automatically enabling resizesContent.
+Added `didManuallyDisableResizingContent` property to stop `resizesContent` from being enabled automatically when setting a constraint on a child layer.